 - Monitor what your cat eats.
 If you, like me, have more than one cat it may be hard to supervise them both.
 You might have to separate your cats at mealtime to prevent overeating.

 Any change to your cat’s diet needs to be done gradually so they don’t stop eating altogether.
-Mia and Kali may not like the change in their diets at first, but they’ll thank me later!
+Loki may not have liked the change in his diet at first, but he’ll thank me later!